enkidevs/curriculum/javascript/javascript-core/intro-js/javascript-hello-world.md

 setupCode:
   startingPoint: |
    // 👋 Welcome to the JavaScript coding playground.
-   // Update the statement to log 'Hello World'
+   // Update the statement with

-   console.log("You got this!");
+   // first thing you'd log in your JavaScript notebook
+   // if you just landed on Mars

+   console.log("That's one small step for man, one giant leap for JavaScript!");

 ---

-# Hello World!
+# Hello Mars!

 ---